Boris Johnson's woes overshadow trip to ease Ukraine crisis

 Johnson was trying to show NATO’s resolve in response to Russia massing troops near its neighbor’s borders.
 But he faced questions about a police investigation into lockdown-breaching government parties that has shaken his grip on power.

-And a previous Conservative Prime Minister, John Major, excoriated Johnson in a no-holds-barred speech, saying the government’s disregard for rules and truth was corroding democracy and shredding the U.K.’s reputation around the world.
+And a previous Conservative Prime Minister, John Major, excoriated Johnson in a no-holds-barred speech, saying the government’s disregard for rules and truth had corroded democracy and “shredded” the U.K.’s reputation around the world.

 “The prime minister and officials broke lockdown laws.
 Brazen excuses were dreamed up.
 Day after day the public was asked to believe the unbelievable,” Major said in London.